Rocketman (film): Plot

 Dressed in a flamboyant devil's outfit, Elton John enters an addiction rehabilitation session, recounting his life in a flashback ("The Bitch Is Back").

-Reginald Dwight grows up in 1950s Britain, raised by his unaffectionate mother, Sheila, and his more loving grandmother Ivy.
-Reginald is interested in music and hopes to perform for his father, Stanley, who takes no interest in his son ("I Want Love").
+Reginald Dwight grows up in 1950s Britain, raised by his unaffectionate mother Sheila, and his more loving grandmother Ivy.
+He is interested in music and hopes to perform for his father Stanley, who takes no interest in his son ("I Want Love").
 Reginald begins piano lessons, making his way into the Royal Academy of Music.
 Stanley abandons his family after Sheila has an affair.
-Soon after, Sheila's lover, Fred, moves in with the family and he introduces young Reginald to rock music.
-Reginald grows up idolising rock musicians and, in his teens, he performs in local pubs ("Saturday Night's Alright for Fighting").
-As an adult, Reginald joins the band Bluesology, which is hired to play backup for touring American bands, The Isley Brothers and Patti LaBelle and the Blue Belles ("Breaking Down the Walls of Heartache").
-Isley Brothers lead singer Ronald Isley recommends Reginald write songs and put his old life behind him to become a famous artist.
-Reginald changes his name to Elton John, his first name from Elton Dean the saxophonist of Bluesology, and John being adopted from John Lennon.
+Soon after, her lover Fred moves in with the family and he introduces young Reginald to rock music.
+He grows up idolizing rock musicians and begins performing in local pubs ("Saturday Night's Alright for Fighting").
+As an adult, Reginald joins the band Bluesology, which is hired to play backup for touring American bands the Isley Brothers and Patti LaBelle and the Blue Belles ("Breaking Down the Walls of Heartache").
+Ronald Isley recommends he write songs and put his old life behind him to become a famous artist.
+Reginald changes his name to Elton John, taking his first name from Elton Dean, the saxophonist of Bluesology, and "John" from John Lennon.